JJWallis/countries-app-ts/README.md

 -  [Stop Lying to React About Missing Dependencies](https://betterprogramming.pub/stop-lying-to-react-about-missing-dependencies-10612e9aeeda) - This article helped me combat a number of `useEffect()` warnings about missing depedencies, which at first I had purposely not included to prevent infinite loops from occuring.
 The author showed me how to use refs to prevent the useEffect callback from running if no local data had changed from its last execution, which further allowed me to save the state of the application when the user would return from visitng another 'page'.

--  [Axios Crash Course](https://www.youtube.com/watch?v=6LyagkoRWYA&t=79s&ab_channel=TraversyMedia) - This crash course helped introduce me to more of the features which the library Axios provides us with, especially with regards to handling errors and rejected Promises, as well as what we can display to the user whilst logging other important information for debugging purposes.

 ## Author

 -  Website - [Joshua Jameson-Wallis](https://joshuajamesonwallis.com)